Singular Riemannian foliations and $\mathcal{I}$-Poisson manifolds: Introduction

-where $g_\flat \colon \mathfrak{X}\to \Omega^1(M)$, $X\mapsto g(X,\cdot)$ is the standard musical isomorphism and $\odot$ stands for the symmetric tensor product. \end{deff} With this definition every geodesic perpendicular to one leaf turns out to stay perpendicular to all the leaves it meets, thus yielding singular Riemannian foliations in the more traditional sense \cite{molino}.
+With this definition, every geodesic perpendicular to one leaf turns out to stay perpendicular to all the leaves it meets, thus yielding singular Riemannian foliations in the more traditional sense \cite{molino}.
 The converse is not always true: A singular Riemannian foliation in the sense of Molino is not always an SRF.
-For a regular foliation, Defintion \ref{msrf} becomes equivalent to the usual notion of a (regular) Riemannian foliation (\cite{H58}, \cite{R59}).
+For a regular foliation, Definition \ref{msrf} becomes equivalent to the usual notion of a (regular) Riemannian foliation (\cite{H58}, \cite{R59}).
 Examples of SRFs are given by isometric Lie group actions on Riemannian manifolds and, more generally, orbit decompositions induced by Riemannian groupoids \cite{delhoyo}.

-2mm Our notion of SRFs behaves well under the \emph{pullback operation} of \cite{skandalis}.
+Our notion of SRFs behaves well under the \emph{pullback operation} of \cite{skandalis}.
 This permits us to provide a definition of \emph{Morita equivalence} between SRFs.
-It reduces to \emph{Hausdorff Morita equivalence} for the underlying SFs as defined in \cite{garmendiazambon}.
+It implies \emph{Hausdorff Morita equivalence} for the underlying SFs, as defined in \cite{garmendiazambon}.
 In the fore-cited work it is shown that the leaf spaces of Hausdorff Morita equivalent SFs are homeomorphic.
-Here we will establish: \begin{theoremint} Let $(N_1,g_1,\mathcal{F}_1)$ and $(N_2,g_2,\mathcal{F}_2)$ be Morita equivalent SRFs.
-Then their leaf spaces are isometric as pseudo-metric spaces. \end{theoremint} 2mm A second purpose of this article is to introduce the \emph{category of $\mathcal{I}$-Poisson manifolds} \textbf{IPois}.
-For its objects, the intention is to generalize coisotropic submanifolds (see, e.g., \cite{marsdenratiu}) to the singular setting, following the ideas of \cite{skandalis,Lieinfinity} for the definition of SFs: \begin{deff} An \emph{$\mathcal{I}$-Poisson manifold} is a triple $(P,\left\{\cdot,\cdot\right\},\mathcal{I})$ where $\mathcal{I}$ is a subsheaf of smooth functions on a Poisson manifold\footnote{We restrict here to Poisson manifolds for simplicity.
-One can relax the conditions on the bracket so as to include, for example, Hamiltonian quasi-Poisson manifolds \cite{anton}, see Remark \ref{enlarged} below.} $(P,\left\{\cdot,\cdot\right\})$ which is closed under multiplication by smooth functions, locally finitely generated, and for every open subset $U\subset P$, $\mathcal{I}(U)\subset C^\infty(U)$ is a Poisson subalgebra, i.e.\
+Here we will establish